openharmony/docs/en/device-dev/driver/driver-peripherals-audio-des.md

 }
 ```

-**CodecDaiDeviceInit** initializes codecDai.
+**CodecDaiDeviceInit** initializes the codec DAI device.
 This API is not used on the Hi3516 and is reserved.

 ```c
 int32_t CodecDaiDeviceInit(struct AudioCard *card, const struct DaiDevice *device)